-Deaf Studies
+Deaf Studies and Linguistics

-Deaf Studies modules are delivered using a mixture of lectures, workshops and seminars.
+Deaf Studies and Linguistics modules are delivered using a mixture of lectures, workshops and seminars.
 Academic and research skills are embedded in modules, for example, academic writing and referencing, peer review, use of web-based resources for document sharing, and the use of wikis and blogs.
 The assessment varies from module to module.
-Assessment methods include essays, signed or spoken presentations, data analysis, online tests, peer reviews, blog posts and research proposals and reports.
+There is an exam on the optional module LAL4004M Descriptive Grammar of English at level 4.
+Other assessment methods include essays, signed or spoken presentations, data analysis, online tests, peer reviews, blog posts and research proposals and reports.